 The scriptures clearly warn against such practices: “Regard not them that have familiar spirits, neither seek after wizards, to be defiled by them: I am the LORD your God” (Leviticus 19:31); “And the soul that turneth after such as have familiar spirits, and after wizards… I will even set my face against that soul, and will cut him off from among his people”; “A man also or woman that hath a familiar spirit, or that is a wizard, shall surely be put to death” (Leviticus 20:6,27); “There shall not be found among you any one that … useth divination, or an observer of times, or an enchanter, or a witch, or a charmer, or a consulter with familiar spirits, or a wizard, or a necromancer” (Deuteronomy 18:10, 11).

-A true spiritual experience with Jesus comes by carefully comparing our characters with the scriptures and God’s Law (Romans 3:20; 7:7), by repenting of all sin (Luke 13:3), trusting Christ’s love, grace, and shed blood (Ephesians 1:7,12,13), being “justified by faith” (Romans 5:1), receiving His Holy Spirit (Romans 5:5), being born again (John 3:5), and becoming “obedient children” (1 Peter 1:14) who obey God’s law through His power (Revelation 12:17; 14:12).
+A true spiritual experience with God comes only by carefully comparing our characters with the scriptures and His Law (Romans 3:20; 7:7), by repenting of all sin (Luke 13:3), trusting Christ’s love, grace, and shed blood (Ephesians 1:7,12,13), being “justified by faith” (Romans 5:1), receiving His Holy Spirit (Romans 5:5), being born again (John 3:5), and becoming “obedient children” (1 Peter 1:14), who obey God’s law through His power (Revelation 12:17; 14:12).
 This is the Biblical doctrine, which was taught by Jesus, the apostles and all the prophets.
 “Contemplative prayer,” “spiritual formation,” and Catholic-based “spiritual disciplines” are the devil’s counterfeits.

 In His service,